Snowfork/snowbridge/relayer/README.md

 ## Contract Bindings

 The relayer relies on dynamically generated bindings for our Ethereum contracts.
-They need to updated whenever the contracts change.
+They need to be updated whenever the contracts change.

 Make sure you have the following dependencies installed: